iclr2026-enlsp/iclr2026-enlsp.github.io/index.md

 <!-- Call for Papers -->
-<h2 class="blackpar_title" id="call_for_papers">Call for Papers</h2>
+<h2 class="blackpar_title" id="call_for_papers and Demos">Call for Papers</h2>
 <p>
-Advancing foundation models requires rethinking efficiency—especially in reasoning and test-time compute.
-We warmly welcome <strong>all</strong> submissions and contributions, including papers and demos, that address these challenges across the full model lifecycle: architecture, training, inference, and evaluation.
-Topics include, but are not limited to:
+In sum, advancing large language and speech models requires rethinking efficiency, especially in reasoning and test-time compute.
+We invite submissions of <b>long (up to 8 pages) or short (up to 4 pages) papers</b> and <b>demos</b> addressing efficiency challenges across the model lifecycle, including architecture, training, inference, and evaluation. <b>Topics of interest include, but are not limited to:</b>
 <br><br>
 <b>Developing and Deploying Efficient Reasoning Language and Speech Models</b>
 <ul>